-Receiving an Office Action does not necessarily mean that your trademark application has been rejected.
-You need to review the details of the letter to determine if you are dealing with a substantive or non-substantive Office Action.
+An Office Action does not necessarily mean that your trademark application has been rejected.
+Pay close attention to the details of the letter to determine if you are dealing with a substantive or non-substantive Office Action.

-Responses to non-substantive Office Actions are generally straightforward and simpler to prepare.
-As part of my firm’s trademark filing package, we provide non-substantive Office Action responses at no additional charge.
+A non-substantive Office Action generally requires a simpler response.
+As part of my firm’s trademark filing package, we provide non-substantive Office Action responses at minimal cost.

 Will an Office Action response require additional USPTO government fees?